Sum rule for a Schiff-like dipole moment: The energy weighted sum rule

+This result is known under the name of Thouless's theorem \cite{Thoul}.
+The summation in Eq. (\ref{doublecom}) suggests that the sum rule may give information about the global properties of the many body system.
+Indeed, by using the the lowest k-th energy weighted moment of the strength function one obtains simple expressions for the mean energy (or energy centroid) and the variance of the strength function for the linear response of the system to an excitation operator.
+Lower and upper bounds for the mentioned quantities can be analytically obtained.
+Also the static polarizability of a cluster is proportional to the sum rule $S_{-2}$.

-where $E_{n}$ are the RPA energies associated to the many body Hamiltonian $H$.
-Here the state $|0\rangle$ is the RPA phonon vacuum, while $|1_{n}\rangle$ denotes the single phonon state $|1_n\rangle =C^{\dagger}_n|0\rangle$.
-We are interested in those features of atomic clusters which are determined by the valence electrons.
+We are interested in those properties of atomic clusters which are determined by the motion of the valence electrons.
 These move in a mean field, determined by the ionic core, and interact among themselves through a Coulomb force.
 The residual two-body interaction \cite{Ekardt,Brack} can be expanded in multipole series from which only the dipole term is relevant and therefore considered.
-The many body Hamiltonian describing the system is treated within the RPA formalism \cite{Rabura}, which defines the phonon operator:
+The phonon operator is defined as: